International propagation of the Salafi movement and Wahhabism: Afghan Taliban

 Saudi Salafi practices, also influenced the Deobandi Taliban.
 One example was the Saudi religious police, according to Rashid.

-`I remember that all the Taliban who had worked or done hajj in Saudi Arabia were terribly impressed by the religious police and tried to copy that system to the letter.
-The money for their training and salaries came partly from Saudi Arabia.` The taliban also practiced public beheadings common in Saudi Arabia.
-Ahmed Rashid came across ten thousand men and children gathering at Kandahar football stadium one Thursday afternoon, curious as to why (the Taliban had banned sports) he "went inside to discover a convicted murderer being led between the goalposts to be executed by a member of the victim's family."
+I remember that all the Taliban who had worked or done hajj in Saudi Arabia were terribly impressed by the religious police and tried to copy that system to the letter.
+The money for their training and salaries came partly from Saudi Arabia.
+The Taliban also practiced public beheadings, common in Saudi Arabia.
+Ahmed Rashid came across ten thousand men and children gathering at Kandahar football stadium one Thursday afternoon.
+Curious as to the cause for the gathering, as the Taliban had banned sports, he "went inside to discover a convicted murderer being led between the goalposts to be executed by a member of the victim's family."

-The Taliban's brutal treatment of Shia, and the destruction of Buddhist statues in Bamiyan Valley may also have been influenced by Salafism, which had a history of attacking Shia Muslims whom they considered heretics.
-In late July 1998, the Taliban used the trucks (donated by Saudis) mounted with machine guns to capture the northern town of Mazar-e-Sharif.
+The Taliban's brutal treatment of Shia, and the destruction of Buddhist statues in Bamiyan Valley, may also have been influenced by Salafism, which had a history of attacking Shia Muslims whom they considered heretics.
+In late July 1998, the Taliban used the trucks (donated by Saudis) mounted with machine guns to capture the northern town of Mazar-i-Sharif.
 "Ahmed Rashid later estimated that 6000 to 8000 Shia men, women and children were slaughtered in a rampage of murder and rape that included slitting people's throats and bleeding them to death, halal-style, and baking hundreds of victims into shipping containers without water to be baked alive in the desert sun."

 This reminded at least one writer (Dore Gold) of the Salafi attack on Shia shrine in Karbala in 1802.

 Another activity Afghan Muslims had not engaged in before this time was destruction of statues.
-In 2001, the Taliban dynamited and rocketed the nearly 2000-year-old statues Buddhist Bamiyan Valley, which had been undamaged by Afghan Sunni Muslim for centuries prior to then.
+In 2001, the Taliban dynamited and rocketed the nearly 2,000-year-old statues Buddhist Bamiyan Valley, which had been undamaged by Afghan Sunni Muslim for centuries prior to then.
 Mullah Omar declared "Muslims should be proud of smashing idols.
 It has given praise to Allah that we have destroyed them."